Standing-Storm/XE-Innawood-Fell-Beasts/README.md

 Examples include: triffids who can control plants, mi-go psychics, strange lights in the swamps.

-Best if also run with Megafauna but it's not required.
+Best if also run with Megafauna for that prehistoric theme, but it's not required.